MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-machine-learning-services.md

 # Set up Python Machine Learning Services (In-Database)

-  You install the components required for using Python by running the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] setup wizard and following the interactive pompts as decribed inn this topic.
+  You install the components required for using Python by running the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] setup wizard and following the interactive prompts as described in this topic.

 **Overview of the setup process**

   + Be sure to install the database engine.
 An instance of SQL Server is required to run Python scripts in-database.
   + Choose the **Machine Learning Services** feature, and select **Python** as the language.
   + After installation is complete, reconfigure the instance to allow execution of scripts that use an external executable.
-  + You might need to make some additional configuration of the secured account used to run Python.
-Each configuration change requires a restart of the Trusted Launchpad service.
+  + You might need to make some additional configuration of the worker account pool that is used to run Python.
+  + Each configuration change requires a restart of the Trusted Launchpad service.

-To perform an unattended installation, use the command-line options for SQL Server setup and the arguments specific to Python, as described here: [Unattended Installs of SQL Server with Python Machine LEarnign Services](./unattended-installs-of-sql-server-python-services.md).
+To perform an unattended installation, use the command-line options for SQL Server setup and the arguments specific to Python, as described here: [Unattended Installs of SQL Server with Python Machine Learning Services](./unattended-installs-of-sql-server-python-services.md).

 ## Prerequisites

 +  SQL Server vNext is required.
 Python integration is not supported on previous versions of SQL Server.
 +  Additional prerequisites, such as .NET Core, are installed as part of the Python component setup.
-+  We recommend that you do not install Machine Learning Services using both the R and Python options.
-To manage resources, it is probably easier to have separate instances used for R and Python.
 +  The **Shared Features** section contains a separate installation option, **Machine Learning Server (Standalone)**.
 We recommend that you **do not** install this on the same computer as a SQL Server instance that uses R Services or Python Services.
   Instead, install the Machine Learning Server (Standalone) on a separate computer that you will use for developing and testing your R solutions.